unstoppabledomains/dot-crypto/README.md

 - No rent/annual fee on purchased names.
 Once you own a domain you keep it.

-  - Except for potentially trademarked domains.

-- We are trademark "aware".
-Select names get flagged on minting using the `SunriseController`.
-We reserve the right to takedown sunrise names for an indeterminate period of time.

 - Most non-erc721 logic is hosted inside a set of `Controller` contracts.

   - The registry has a set of controlled functions to interface with these controllers.